auth0/docs/articles/applications/guides/register-regular-web-app.md

 ## Settings

 By default, most of the settings will be created for you.
-However, for a regular web application, you must:

-- For **Application Type**, choose Regular Web App

-You can explore all available settings at [Dashboard Reference: Application Settings](/reference/dashboard/settings-applications).
+You can explore all available settings at [Dashboard Reference: Application Settings](/reference/dashboard/settings-application).

 ### Advanced Settings